Ibrahim Mahama Makes History As First African to Top Annual Art Power List

 Through his remarkable works, Ibrahim Mahama has now inspired a new generation of artists, scholars, and cultural practitioners while solidifying Ghana’s position in global contemporary art.

-Ghanaians react to Ibrahim Mahama’s achievements
+Reactions to artist Ibrahim Mahama’s achievements

 Netizens have shared congratulatory messages as many celebrate the prominent Ghanaian artist.